 An HR manager is hired to be a leader in a department responsible for both the organization and the employees in it.
 This is a big responsibility with several moving parts, but an efficient HR manager can perform multiple roles to fill the gaps.
 How do HR pros who seem to “do it all” manage everything without skipping a beat?
 They know these crucial things:

-86% of employees and executives cite lack of collaboration or ineffective communication for workplace failures.
-HR managers know communication with employees, other departments, key stakeholders and execs is one of the most important aspects of keeping everything running smoothly.74% of employees have the feeling they are missing out on company news due to a lack of #communication in their organization. @ClearCompany breaks down the need for accountability while working #remotely:
+86% of employees and executives cite a lack of collaboration or ineffective communication for workplace failures.
+HR managers know communication with employees, other departments, key stakeholders, and execs is one of the most important aspects of keeping everything running smoothly.74% of employees have the feeling they are missing out on company news due to a lack of #communication in their organization. @ClearCompany breaks down the need for accountability while working #remotely:

 Collaborating with each department head individually to learn what their needs are and what they expect from HR is one of the best ways to prevent workplace failures.
 Keeping lines of communication open is the best way to get HR ideas and practices accepted and implemented in your organization.
-HR Managers who know this are often proactive in their communication, exploring processes, teams and departments before a problem arises.
+HR Managers who know this are often proactive in their communication, exploring processes, teams, and departments before problems arise.